patrickmontalto/FaceSnapsAPI/README.md

 POST /users/sign_up -> Sign up a new user (requires password, email, fullname, and username)

+POST /users/sign_up/check_availability -> Submit either a username or email to see if it is available (submit as user_credential)

 GET/users/self -> Get information about the owner of the access token

 GET /users/**user-id** -> get information about a user